strathausen/qtrek.bas/README.md

 ## Setup

-To play the game, just run `dosbox` from the root folder of this project.
+To play the game,
+edit the last lines of the file `dosbox.conf` and run `dosbox` from the root folder of this project.

 ## Keybindings